SerhanSalihson/3wd/README.md

 cd ~/omni
 ./quick_launch.sh
 ```
+There is also a quick quicklauncher if you are feeling lazy.

 Choose **Navigation** for Gazebo, SLAM, Nav2, and RViz.
 Choose **SLAM Mapping**
 for Gazebo, SLAM, and RViz without starting Nav2.